-Deleting Multiple Categories
+Deleting WordPress Categories In Bulk

-(Bulk delete categories)
+(Bulk deleting categories)

-The selected categories will be removed …
+The categories you’ve selected will be removed …

-To edit a post category, do the following:
+To edit a post category, do this:

 (‘Edit Category’ section)

-You can also edit a category using the Quick Edit option.
-Hover over the category title you want to edit and click the ‘Quick Edit’ link …
+You can also edit categories using the Quick Edit option.
+Hover over the category title you would like to edit and click on Quick Edit …

 Edit your details and click on the ‘Update Category’ button to save your changes …

-(Category table menu – Quick Edit screen)
+(Category menu – Quick Edit fields)

-WordPress Post Categories – Useful Tip
+Post Categories – Special Tip

-(’Uncategorized’ WordPress post category)
+(’Uncategorized’ post category)